hanzcvr/ChilloutVR_ToS_Tracker/tos.md

 # Account management
 Account bans can only be appealed by using the support system in the community hub linked above.
 Messages on the Discord or e-mails for unban requests will be ignored.
-All appeals will be checked by 2 team members that did not issue the warning or ban before.
-This is done to ensure that a case can be double checked against the community guidelines.
 In accordance with the EU GDPR regulations we offer you collected data packages and account deletions.
-This can be requested in the community hub.
+This can be requested in your account settings on the community hub.
-Account deletions do not delete account bans.
-Creating a new account in this case will still count as ban evasion and is a bannable offense.
-You can only appeal a ban once.
-One second chance is granted in most cases.
-If you appeal a ban and your appeal is denied, you will not be able to appeal again.
+In the case of an account deletion, the suspension remains active and as such will lead to newly created accounts being suspended for ban evasion.
+Account deletion is not your ticket to bypass suspensions.
+We do not allow indefinite appeals.
+Appeal a ban only if you are very certain that the suspension is unjustified as we reserve the right to deny appeals at any time without any need to include a reasoning.
 The team of Alpha Blend Interactive has the permission to terminate accounts without rule violations to protect other players if a danger for other players is possible.
-All sanctions, warnings and bans are shown on the public community profiles.
+All moderative suspensions are displayed on a users public profile and are visible to all users logged in.